Nizarel/DevOps_DevSecOps/Scenarios/SecretManagement/AKS_secret_rotation_strategies.md

 # Vault Mirror (TODO)

 HashiCorp Vault provide dynamic secret rotation feature.
-If you want have with Key Vault, We can create the same tools like Vault Agent and Consul Template.
+If you want to use Key Vault, We can create the same tools like Vault Agent and Consul Template.
 However, the easiest way for using Key Vault might be developing a small daemon called `Vault Mirror`.
 It watches the Key Vault once change happens, it mirrors the secret on HashiCorp Vault.
 I'd like to provide a sample implementation of Vault Miller in the near future.
 It will use polling model or Key Vault notification feature.